 The third option is to assign a live video view as background on the screen if video integration is being utilized.

 For all three options, control points shall be represented by a descriptive icon.
-Control points include workstations, gateways, controllers, card readers, doors equipped with either card readers or supervision contacts, cameras, relays, cameras, video views, task triggers and input monitoring points such as motion sensors.
+Control points include EntraPass Workstations, gateways, controllers, card readers, doors equipped with either card readers or supervision contacts, cameras, relays, cameras, video views, task triggers and input monitoring points such as motion sensors.
 The icons shall be animated, meaning they shall represent the state of the point to which they are associated in real time.
 Every graphic shall support at least 100 control points.

 A right-click on an icon shall directly access the manual commands of each control point.
 A door shall be capable of but not limited to: temporarily unlocking, manually unlocking or locking, enabling or disabling a reader, viewing the reader’s comments, and enabling or disabling the KT-400 or KT-1 door contact.
 A supervision point shall be capable of being enabled or disabled.
 A control relay shall be capable of being activated, deactivated, or temporarily activated.
 Cameras shall be capable of viewing images or live video.